32 Facts About Turkeys to Gobble Right Up

 The citizens of Pilot Rock, Oregon, probably don’t much care about the shape of the stuff, but more about the quantity of it.
-Earlier this year, Pilot Rock turned to the Oregon Department of Fish and Wildlife (ODFW) for help combating a flock of 50 to 70 wild turkeys that would periodically invade the town, destroy gardens, perch in trees, and poop on pickup trucks.
+In 2017, Pilot Rock turned to the Oregon Department of Fish and Wildlife (ODFW) for help combating a flock of 50 to 70 wild turkeys that would periodically invade the town, destroy gardens, perch in trees, and poop on pickup trucks.
 The ODFW offered several solutions, but as far as we know the turkeys still rule the roost at Pilot Rock.

 6. Turkey probably wasn't on the pilgrims' menu.

 Thanks to historical records, we know for sure that the Wampanoag brought deer, and the English brought fowl—likely ducks and geese.